AlexejDumka/JavaVoiceAgentCs/README.md

 # Czech Voice Agent

-**CzechVoiceAgent** is an offline voice assistant written in Java that listens to your voice in Czech, sends recognized text to a local Ollama LLM model, receives a response, and speaks it back using espeak.
-The assistant cycles through angelic imagery and sunrise/sunset sky transitions for an immersive visual experience.
+**CzechVoiceAgent** is an offline voice assistant written in Java that listens to your question in Czech language, sends recognized text to a local Ollama LLM model, receives a response, and speaks it back using espeak.

 ## Features